skoyamalab/PhysicsConstrainedNeuralKernel/README.md

 ## Hands-on example

 The file SPM.jl shows how to instantiate and train our kernels by performing interpolation on a simulated sound created to have reverberation time of $400~\mathrm{ms}$.
-We contrast a fully adaptive physics-constrained neural kernel proposed in [this article](https://arxiv.org/abs/2408.14731) with a a kernel with a trainable residual sound field only.
-Both constitute fully Physics-constrained neural kernels.
+We contrast a fully adaptive physics-constrained neural kernel proposed in [this article](https://arxiv.org/abs/2408.14731) with a a kernel with a trainable residual sound field only and a kernel that does not have any learnable components.